-Links to other subjects: General studies and Social Studies: social cohesion; inner peace.
+Links to other subjects: General Studies and Communication Skills and Social Studies: social cohesion; inner peace.

-Assessment criteria: Ability to analyse how people can live together in harmony.
+Assessment criteria: Ability to analyze how people can live together in harmony.

-TOPIC AREA: SOCIETY SUB-TOPIC AREA: DIGNITY AND SELF-RELIANCE S.2 HISTORY AND CITIZENSHIP Unit 16: Hindrances to dignity and self-reliance in Rwandan society.
-No. of periods: 3
+TOPIC AREA: SOCIETY SUB-TOPIC AREA: DIGNITY AND SELF-RELIANCE S.2 HISTORY AND CITIZENSHIP Unit 13: HINDRANCES TO DIGNITY AND SELF-RELIANCE IN RWANDAN SOCIETY No. of periods: 3